NathanGrs00/ml-poc-classification/README.md

 ## 🗺️ Roadmap

+Feedback from peer students included the following changes to be implemented in the Proof of Concept:
+- Model is not reliable enough.
+  - [ ] Extend dataset with more data.
+  - [ ] Balance the percentage of hateful and neutral comments.
+  - [x] Verify the current labeled data in the dataset.
+- UI looks too simple, result is hard to read.
+  - [ ] Change the labels to a more formatted version.
+Instead of just displaying 'violence' display a little more information.
+  - [ ] Give each result a colored label

 This PoC is a stepping stone towards a larger application.
 Future plans are:

 - 🧾 Adding OCR to scan document/text image input